 Maintaining Graduate Standing

-People who have been admitted to graduate programs in the Department of History at the University of Nevada, Reno are required to respond to the letter of admission in writing, stating whether or not they intend to enroll.
-The offer of admission may be deferred for up to one academic year, if a request to defer is made by the student in writing, in advance.
-(Offers of graduate assistantships cannot be deferred; students electing to defer admission must reapply for assistantships.)
-Should someone admitted to the program neither respond to the letter of admission nor request deferral, the Department will ask that the Graduate School cancel the offer of admission.
+People who have been admitted to graduate programs in the department of history at the University of Nevada, Reno are required to respond to the letter of admission in writing, stating whether or not they intend to enroll.
+Should someone admitted to the program neither respond to the letter of admission nor request deferral, the department will ask that the Graduate School to cancel the offer of admission.